iron-software/IronPdfJava.Examples/examples/convert-rtf-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/convert-rtf-to-pdf/>***

-IronPDF provides a robust solution for transforming RTF (Rich Text Format) documents, including those with embedded images, into PDF files.
+Using IronPDF, you can effortlessly transform your RTF (Rich Text Format) documents, even those containing images, into PDF files.

-To convert rich-text to PDF, you can utilize the `PdfDocument.renderRtfAsPdf` method.
-This function is capable of processing rich text content from both a raw data string and an external file, which can be referenced either through a `Path` object or a simple file path string.
-This method yields a `PdfDocument` instance which developers can further manipulate before ultimately saving it to the filesystem using the `saveAs` method.
+To convert rich-text content into PDF documents, utilize the `PdfDocument.renderRtfAsPdf` method.
+This method is capable of converting rich text content from both a raw string of data and an external file, which can be specified either as a valid `Path` object or a string path.
+It produces a `PdfDocument` which a developer can then modify as needed before ultimately storing it on the file system via the `saveAs` method.

-When converting from raw rich-text strings to PDF format, ensure the string is correctly formatted.
-If the input string data is improperly formatted or contains unrecognized elements like unusual symbols or tags, `renderRtfAsPdf` will result in an `IOException`.
+When converting raw strings of rich-text data into PDFs, it is critical to ensure the string is correctly formatted.
+The `renderRtfAsPdf` method will raise an `IOException` if the string data is improperly formatted or contains elements (such as symbols or tags) that are not recognized.